Sequential Specification Tests to Choose a Model: A Change-Point Approach: Discussion

 There are several open questions regarding $\dhatm$'s behavior and use.
-First, it is unclear whether or when the more flexible version $\dhatmab$ should be preferred to $\dhatm$---there is good reason to expect it to perform better when sample sizes are small, but is there a cost associated with using $\dhatmab$ in larger samples?
+First, it is unclear whether or when the more flexible version $\dhatmab$ should be preferred to $\dhatm$; there is good reason to expect it to perform better when sample sizes are small, but is there a cost associated with using $\dhatmab$ in larger samples?
+Further, there may be ways to construct sequential specification tests in a way that improves $\dhatm$'s performance.
+How to best construct specification tests for different model selectors is a topic for future research.

-Further, there may be ways to construct SSTs in a way that improves $\dhatm$'s performance.
-For instance, tests that focus on the difference between two successive models, as opposed to each model's overall quality, may, in some circumstances, have higher power to detect departures from assumptions.
-Such tests would yield p-values with less statistical dependence, which would provide another advantage to $\dhatm$.
-How to construct such tests, and under what circumstances, if any, they improve model selection, is a topic for future research.
+Ultimately, the goal of model selection is to produce parameter estimates or predictions with desired properties.
+Ideally, researchers would select a model with this end in mind; however, the effect of model selection on final estimates or predictions depends heavily on specific circumstances.
+That said, a careful study of the effect of $\dhatm$ on estimates and predictions in a wide range of cases could be useful.

-Researchers who want to use hypothesis tests to choose from a sequence of models may feel uneasy about the statistical validity of their procedure or their choice of $\alpha$.
-This paper will hopefully show how to choose a model using a sequence of p-values in a way that is coherent and does not require arbitrary cutoffs or tuning parameters.
+Model selectors $\dhatm$ and $\dhatmab$ may be particularly useful in measurement modeling, where model choice based on sequences of p-values are common (such as to select the number of components in factor or latent class analysis).
+The encouraging performance of $\dhatm$ when $d^*=2$ suggests that $\dhatm$ may be appropriate even when the true number of components is small.